Valerian and the City of a Thousand Planets: Box office

-Valerian and the City of a Thousand Planets grossed $40.5 million in the United States and Canada and $184.7 million internationally (including $36.8 million in France), for a worldwide total of $225.2 million.
+Valerian and the City of a Thousand Planets grossed $40.5 million in the United States and Canada and $184.7 million internationally (including $41.2 million in France), for a worldwide total of $226 million.
 With a production budget around $180 million, the film would have needed to gross $400 million worldwide in order to break even and justify a sequel.

 In North America, Valerian opened alongside Dunkirk and Girls Trip, and was initially projected to gross $20–25 million from 3,553 theaters, although some insiders believed it would open in the teens.
 It made $6.5 million on its first day, including $1.7 million from Thursday night previews at 2,600 theaters, lowering weekend projections to $16.5 million.
 The film ended up debuting to $17 million, finishing 5th at the box office, leading Deadline Hollywood to already label the film a domestic box office bomb, and causing an 8.31% fall of the EuropaCorp stock on the following Monday.
 In its second weekend, the film dropped 62% to $6.4 million, finishing 8th at the box office.
 In its third and fourth weekends the film made $2.4 million and $901,323, finishing 12th and 17th and dropping another 62% both times.

 Outside North America, the film opened in 16 markets alongside the US and made $6.5 million over its opening weekend, including $2.5 million in Germany.
 In France, the film made $3.72 million (€3.19 million) on its first day, the second-best opening day of 2017 there behind Despicable Me 3.
-In China, the film made $9.9 million on its first day from 78,000 screens, becoming the first film to displace Wolf Warriors 2 at the country's box office.
+In China, the film made $9.9 million on its first day from 78,000 screens, becoming the first film to displace Wolf Warrior 2 at the country's box office.
 It went on to open to $29 million, topping the box office.
 The largest territory for the film was China, with US$62.1 million.